Is Product Management Hard to Learn?

 Product management is the process of managing a particular product, including physical products, software programs, and other digital products.
 A Product Manager oversees a product through the four stages of what product management calls “The Product LifeCycle:” introduction, growth, maturity, and decline.
 In product management, Product Managers are often referred to as the "CEO of the product."

 Product management is at the intersection of tech, business, and design.
 Successful Product Managers must train in all three core product management skill sets: coding, user-driven design, and project management.
-Product management connects the different teams who develop a product.
+Product management connects the different teams that develop a product.
 For example, a Product Manager might work simultaneously with a development team, a design team, a marketing team, stakeholders, and customers to manage the development and launch of a successful product.

 The Product Manager is an advocate for the customer and serves as a liaison between the teams developing a product and the users of the product.
-User experience is a critical part of product management, so Product Managers are expected to incorporate user-driven design principles and conduct user reviews of their product during the development and after launch.
+User experience is a critical part of product management, so Product Managers are expected to incorporate user-driven design principles and conduct user reviews of their product during development and after launch.

 Read more about what product management is and why you should learn it.